thomastay/RedditImageGrab/README.md

 ### Fixes:

+* `reddit.py` appended a '?' char to .json link when it shouldn't have

 * `--filename-format` cli arg should work as expected

 * `gfycat.py` failed to download direct links to .webm & .mp4 files